by Susan Flantzer © Unofficial Royalty 2014

 Richard started his education at home.
 He then attended Wellesley House School in Broadstairs, Kent, England, and Eton College in Eton, Berkshire, England.
 In 1963, Richard began studying architecture at Magdalene College, Cambridge University where he received a Diploma of Architecture.
 He was a partner in a London architecture firm and planned to make it his career.
 However, upon his brother’s death in 1972, when Richard became his father’s heir, he took on increased royal duties and the responsibility for the family estate, so he resigned from his partnership.

-It was while studying at Cambridge University, that Richard met his future wife, the Danish-born Birgitte Eva Henriksen, who was attending the Bell School of Languages in Cambridge, England.
+While studying at Cambridge University, Richard met his future wife, the Danish-born Birgitte Eva Henriksen, who was attending the Bell School of Languages in Cambridge, England.
 Birgitte and Prince Richard became engaged in February 1972 and were married on July 8, 1972, at St. Andrew’s Church in Barnwell, Northamptonshire, England nearby the Gloucester family home Barnwell Manor.
 Prince Richard’s father was unable to attend the wedding.
 Prince Henry, Duke of Gloucester had suffered his first stroke in 1965 and subsequent strokes required him to use a wheelchair and rendered him unable to speak for his remaining years.

 The Duke and Duchess of Gloucester had three children, all married with their own children: